Timothy Woods

 1. Gloves — I use nitrile gloves with a white cotton glove liner.
 With these gloves, you’ll feel the meat in your hands, so you can trim and grill with ease.
 They help grip the meat better and are easy to remove.

-3. Boning knife or a chef’s knife — Make sure your knife is really sharp, as a dull edge will just tear the fat seams, and you won’t be able to trim with precision.
+3. Boning knife or a chef’s knife — Make sure you have a sharp knife, as a dull edge will just tear the fat seams, and you won’t be able to trim with precision.
 I don’t recommend using a paring knife, as you’ll need a long blade.
 You can also go for a fillet knife.

-4. Trash bowl — When trimming the brisket, you’re cutting the excess fat, so you’ll need a bowl for offcuts.
+4. Trash bowl — When trimming brisket, you’re supposed to be cutting too much fat, so you’ll need a bowl for offcuts.

 Also Read: Best Cutting Board for Meat